TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 every other match — whether Part A already graded it, or an earlier run today already predicted it.
 A prediction is generated exactly once per match per day and is never regenerated, even if this prompt runs again later the same day before that match kicks off.
+The one narrow exception to this lock is described in Step B4.6 below.

 If your search confirms there are genuinely no World Cup matches scheduled today (a rest day between rounds), that's normal — skip Part B